-In fact, I love this wonder grain known for its many nutritional properties and health benefits.
-The high-quality fiber found in whole-grain rye promotes heart health, fights diabetes, and does everything short of achieving world peace, or at least that was the impression I got after reading this site 🙂
+I love rye, a wonder grain known for its many nutritional properties and health benefits.
+The high-quality fiber found in whole-grain rye promotes heart health, fights diabetes, and does everything good short of achieving world peace. 😉

 But seriously, I love rye because it gives me a chance to incorporate another grain into mealtime, and also because I do enjoy rye bread.
 In fact, although rye bread tends to be more dense than breads made with wheat flours, I love the flavor and texture it has.